 Key Features

-- Unified observability: logs, metrics, traces, synthetics.
+- Unified observability, logs, metrics, traces, synthetics.

 - Full integration with container platforms like Kubernetes and Docker.